dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0501.md

 the kinematic viscosity of the fluid

 a.
-Find three independent dimensionless groups 𝐺1, 𝐺2, and 𝐺3 from these six quantities—preparing to write the most general statement as group 1 = 𝑓 (group 2, group 3).
+Find three independent dimensionless groups 𝐺1, 𝐺2, and 𝐺3 from these six quantities — preparing to write the most general statement as group 1 = 𝑓 (group 2, group 3).

 (5.138)